the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator.rst

     - pale blue: simulation is running,
     - green: simulation is finished,
+    - gray: simulation has been canceled by the user,
     - red: an error occurred during the simulation.

 Each simulation can be renamed, copied, exported or deleted by clicking on |pencil_icon| icon, next to its name.